pyeventsourcing/eventsourcing/docs/topics/process.rst

 The library's ``Process`` class is a subclass of ``SimpleApplication`` that effectively functions as both an event-sourced application and an event-sourced projection.
-The process application class pulls event notifications in a reliable order from a notification log reader.
+A process application pulls event notifications (in a reliable order) from a notification log reader.
 The process responds to these events in turn according to a policy.
 The policy might do nothing in response to one type of event, and it might call an aggregate method in response to another type of event.
-To keep track of the progress through the notification log, the process will write a new tracking record for each notification, along with any new event records it triggers, in a single atomic database transaction.
+To keep track of the progress through the notification log, the process will create a new tracking record for each notification, and will write the tracking record along with any new event records, in a single atomic database transaction.
 The tracking records determine how far the process has progressed through the notification log (they are used to set the position of the notification log reader).
-Therefore, such a process is as reliable as its database transactions are atomic.

 Most importantly, if some of the new records can't be written, then none are.
-If anything goes wrong with the infrastructure before the records are committed, the transaction will simply not be successful, so none of the records will be written.
-Until the tracking record has been written, the process effectively doesn't progress.
+If anything goes wrong with the infrastructure before the records are committed, the transaction will fail, and so long as the transaction is atomic, none of the records will be written.
+Until the tracking record has been written, the process hasn't progressed.
 Tracking records are unique, once the tracking record has been written it can't be written again, so if an event can be processed then it will be processed exactly once.
 Whatever the behaviours of the aggregates and the policies used by a process, the processing of those behaviours will be reliable.
+Just as a ratchet is as reliable as its pawl, a process application is as reliable as its database transactions.

 One such process could follow another, in a system.
 One process could follow two other processes in a slightly more complicated system.
 A process could simply follow